apify/apify-docs/sources/platform/actors/development/actor_definition/output_schema.md

                             "anArray",
                             "anObject"
                         ],
-                        "flatten": [        //optional, flattened objects are easily available for as display.properties keys "anObjectWithDeepStructure"
+                        "flatten": [        // optional, flattened objects are easily available for as display.properties keys
+                            "anObjectWithDeepStructure"
                         ]
                     },
-                    "display": {                      //mandatory
+                    "display": {                      // mandatory
-                        "component": "table",         //mandatory
+                        "component": "table",         // mandatory
-                        "properties": {               //mandatory
+                        "properties": {               // mandatory
-                            "isbn": {                 //optional, use transformation.fields values there as keys "label": "ISBN",      //optional, define "label" only in case you would like to overide the basic field name capitalisation in table UI
+                            "isbn": {                 // optional, use transformation.fields values there as keys "label": "ISBN",      // optional, define "label" only in case you would like to overide the basic field name capitalisation in table UI
-                                // "format": "text"   //optional, "text" format is default, use only in case you would like to overide the default format settings
+                                // "format": "text"   // optional, "text" format is default, use only in case you would like to overide the default format settings
                             },
                             "picture": {
                                 "label": "Cover",
-                                "format": "image"     //optional, in this case the format is overriden to show "image" instead of image link "text". "image" format only works with .jpeg, .png or other image format urls.
+                                "format": "image"     // optional, in this case the format is overriden to show "image" instead of image link "text". "image" format only works with .jpeg, .png or other image format urls.
                             },
-                            // "title": {             //does not have to be specified, default behaviour will show the field correctly
+                            // "title": {             // does not have to be specified, default behaviour will show the field correctly
                             //    "label": "Title",
                             //    "format": "text"
                             // },